gregorriegler/mob-programming-rpg/session-notes/session-notes-2023-06-08.md

 2-minute rule (from GTD) worked (even as 2x) to time box an item (then put it on backlog).

+### ChatGPT Summary

+The mob programming session primarily dealt with code readability and documentation improvements.
+Here's a summary:

+1. **VSCode Settings**: A new setting was added to the VSCode configuration to allow for the spelling of domain-specific words like "rpgui".

+2. **Backlog Updates**: A new task was added to consider adding domain words to the cSpell dictionary.
+Furthermore, the team marked as completed the extraction of the progress bar as a component, indicating their ongoing efforts towards making the codebase more modular and maintainable.
+There's also an ongoing task to consider extracting more components for better code readability and structure.

+3. **Session Notes**: The notes for the sessions on 2023-06-01 and 2023-06-08 were updated, highlighting the active and inactive co-authors, the metaphoric agenda for the sessions ("Walking in the woods"), and the reflections or retrospectives on how the sessions felt and what worked well.

+From the retrospectives:

+-   The team had mixed feelings about the momentum of their sessions; some felt they started slow but then gained speed, leading to more productivity than expected.
+-   They also observed a tendency towards "bias to action" with many inputs, fluid conversation, and quick passing of tasks.
+However, they noted that there were many interruptions and overlapping speaking, which they agreed to navigate more effectively in future sessions.
+-   They found value in extracting components for better readability and understanding of the code.
+-   Newcomers were able to add value without disrupting, and the team encouraged the explicit verbalization of reasoning and intentions during the programming process.
+-   There was a suggestion to implement the auto-save setting to avoid having to manually save files.
+-   Finally, there was an idea to pay more attention to the spelling of domain words and possibly adding these to the cSpell dictionary.

+These discussions during the retrospective highlight the team's continuous drive for process improvement, maintaining open communication, and their strong focus on code quality.

 ### Ideas

 -   Consider creating a backlog item if the idea is something we want to implement in a future mobbing session in [global backlog](../docs/backlog.md)